Pensacola Dam: Construction

 Initial construction began in February 1938 and included the excavation of over 1600000 yd3 of earth and rock.
 Workers also constructed the first cofferdam on the east side of the river and left it in place until the arches were above the normal water level.
 Once this was achieved, workers removed the east cofferdam and constructed another on the west side of the river to divert water from the location of the future power plant.
 On December 30, 1938, Massman began the first concrete pour.
 Pouring was conducted 24-hours a day for 20 months, totaling 510000 yd3.
 A total of 23.9 million pounds of steel and iron were placed into the dam's structure to reinforce it.
 Major works on the dam were complete on March 21, 1940 and the lake was filled by the end of that year's summer.
 The dam's power plant, with four original hydroelectric generators, began commercial operation in 1941.
 The dam was finished in 26 months, ahead of schedule.
 Much of this was attributed to eastern Oklahoma having its 18 driest months on record during construction which alleviated obstacles from flooding.
 The federal government took control of the dam in November 1941 to aid in the World War II effort and returned it to the GRDA in 1946.

 Effect on Native Americans

 The construction of the Pensacola Dam resulted in the loss of 1285 acre of Cherokee land and 802 acre of the Quapaw Indian Agency, most of which belonged to the Seneca-Cayuga Tribe.
 This land was condemned and later flooded by the reservoir in 1940.
 Half of the Seneca-Cayuga Elk River ceremonial area was flooded as well.
-Although losing significant portions of land, some tribe members were forced to find work on the dam project.
+Having lost significant portions of land, some tribe members were forced to find work on the dam project.